-Kale - Wikipedia Kale plants have green or purple leaves, and the central leaves do not form a head, as with headed cabbage [citation needed] The stems can be white or red, and can be tough even when cooked
+Kale - Wikipedia Kale plants have green or purple leaves, and the central leaves do not form a head, as with headed cabbage [1] The foliage and centers can be white, red, pink, lavender, yellow green or creamy white

 9 Health Benefits of Kale Kale is a nutritious food rich in antioxidants, vitamin C, vitamin K, and beta-carotene It also contains nutrients that can support eye health, weight management, heart health, and more